cchiragjain/highlevel-scheduler-assignment/README.md

 - Can dockerise the app to ease in deployments
 - Create a logging middleware using something like winston and pass request-id for each request
 - For unit tests can mock firestore properly
+- At scale better to go with a date and time handling library in frontend like date-fns.